Dantegro/Dantegro/README.md

 Full-stack web developer, indie hacker and freelancer.

-- I use Next.js, TypeScript, Node.js, Vercel
+- I use Next.js (with TypeScript) Supabase, Vercel
 - Currently renovating and developing a full-stack hotel website from start to finish (details on request).
 - Learning Next.js and CI/CD pipelines
 - Open to collaborating on SaaS apps and tools with other solo devs.